Oven Roasted Bok Choy with Garlic

 Why you will love this recipe

-• Fast and easy: Ready in 20 minutes with just a few easy steps, its the ideal side dish that can be made on a busy weeknight.
+• Fast and easy: Ready in 20 minutes with just a few steps, it’s the ideal side dish for a busy weeknight, and it’s so good that it can be served on special occasions with fancy meals.

 • Just a few ingredients: All you need is bok choy, garlic, soy sauce, red pepper flakes, and sesame seeds.

-• It’s inexpensive: You can make this whole dish for under $10!
+• It’s inexpensive: I can make this easy side dish for under $10!

 What you will need